 Legal AssistantQueck Associates & Law Office - Edmonton Law Firms

 During her studies, Megan completed a year-long internship with Legal Aid Alberta in the Criminal Resolution Office.
 Additionally, she participated in the inaugural Western Canada Family Law Negotiation Competition, a moot that simulated family law negotiations.
 She and her partner were awarded first place in the category of “Best Representation Plan”.
-Megan also has experience volunteering with the Edmonton Community Legal Centre, the Queen’s Bench Amicus Program, and the Civil Claims Duty Counsel Program.

-Megan is looking forward to working primarily in family law, though she is also interested in wills and estates.
 In her spare time, Megan enjoys hiking in the mountains, international travel, cycling in Edmonton’s river valley, and learning languages.